admwln/circle-of-friends/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository.
+Please ask to be assigned to the issue you wish to work upon.

 Please note we have a code of conduct, please follow it in all your interactions with the project.